 About Lakeview Center

 Our network of behavioral health, vocational and child protective services helps people who are experiencing mental illnesses, addiction disorders, disabilities, and children who have been abused or neglected.
 We are an affiliate of Baptist Health Care and provide behavioral health and child protective services throughout Northwest Florida in a four-county area: Escambia, Santa Rosa, Okaloosa and Walton counties.
-Our vocational services affiliate, Global Connections to Employment, extends throughout the state of Florida and into 14 states and Washington, D.C.
+Our vocational services affiliate, Global Connections to Employment (GCE), has a long history as one of the largest employers of people with disabilities under the AbilityOne Program.
+We employ approximately 1,800 people in multiple states and the District of Columbia.

 Locally, Lakeview Center is best known for its caring, compassionate treatment for people with mental health issues, drug and alcohol dependencies, or intellectual disabilities.
 The breadth and depth of these services are the most comprehensive in the region.
 They range from inpatient and residential treatment to a gamut of outpatient programs including trauma services, psychiatry, counseling, day treatment, and intensive, round-the-clock outpatient services to help people with severe mental illnesses safely remain in the community.
 We reach people of all ages from babies and children to adolescents and adults.
 In all, we offer more than 60 programs and services for the people of Northwest Florida.